 \begin{conj}[Zauner's strong conjecture] For each positive integer $d\geq 2$, there exists a unit vector $w\in \mathbb{C}^d$ such that the $d^2$ vectors, where $W_{i,j}$ are the discrete Weyl matrices, generate a SIC POVM.
 In this case, $w$ is called a \emph{fiducial vector}. \end{conj}

 We now review some of the standard results from the theory of quantum channels.
 The proofs may be found in Ref. \cite{Choi,Watr}.
 Recall that for a linear map $\Phi:\bb M_d\to \bb M_m$, there is a unique bipartite element $C_{\Phi} = [\Phi(E_{i,j})]_{i,j=1}^d$ in $\mathbb{C}^{dm}\otimes\mathbb{C}^{dm}$.
-Moreover, $\Phi$ is a completely positive (CP) if and only if $C_{\Phi}$ is a positive semidefinte matrix.
-The matrix $C_\Phi$ is called the Choi matrix of the channel $\Phi$.
+Moreover, $\Phi$ is a completely positive (CP) linear map if and only if $C_{\Phi}$ is a positive semidefinite matrix.
+The matrix $C_\Phi$ is called the Choi matrix of the map $\Phi$.
 We will denote the rank of this Choi matrix as $\mathrm{cr}(\Phi)$.
 As described in the introduction, every quantum channel admits a Choi-Kraus representation given in the equation \ref{eq:Choi-Kraus-of-EB}.
-Equivalently the Choi rank of $\Phi$, $\mathrm{cr}(\Phi)$, is the minimum $K$ in the equation \ref{eq:Choi-Kraus-of-EB}, taken over all possible Choi-Kraus representations.
+Equivalently the Choi rank of $\Phi$, $\mathrm{cr}(\Phi)$, is the minimum $K$ in the equation \ref{eq:Choi-Kraus-of-EB} among all possible Choi-Kraus representations.

 We now recall the definition and key facts about entanglement breaking channels. \begin{definition} A quantum channel $\Phi:\bb M_d\to \bb M_m$ is called \emph{entanglement breaking} if for all $n\in \bb N$, the $n$-th amplification map maps all states (entangled or not) in $\bb M_d\otimes \bb M_n$ to separable states in $\bb M_m\otimes \bb M_n$. \end{definition}